TravelComments.com country guide South Africa

 By Car - by far the easiest way of getting around in South Africa.
 Rental cars are available throughout the country at moderate prices.
 If you’re in a group, renting a car is also often the most economical way of exploring the country.
 Most major roads are in excellent condition.
 Driving is on the left-hand side of the road.

-By Baz Bus - A good alternative is the Baz Bus - Backpacker hop on and off travel in South Africa, which mainly caters for backpackers and other travellers.
-It offers hop-on, hop-off fares and door-to-door service between Cape Town and Johannesburg via the Northern Drakensberg or Swaziland, Durban and the Garden Route.
-It also has a loop service from Durban via Zululand and Swaziland to Johannesburg, passing close by Kruger National Park.
+By Baz Bus - A good alternative is the Baz Bus, which mainly caters for backpackers and other travellers.
+It offers hop-on, hop-off fares and door-to-door service between Cape Town and Johannesburg via the Northern Drakensberg, Durban and the Garden Route.

 By Bus - The main long-distance bus operators Intercape, Translux and Greyhound have services connecting most of the major cities.
 Note that many long-distance services run through the night.
 Booking for the buses should be made a minimun of 24hrs prior to departure (72 hours in advance for Intercape , and as much in advance as possible for travel during peak periods, such as school hols!).
 It’s sometimes possible to get a seat at the last minute, but this shouldn’t be counted on.